Southampton: Governance

 Southampton as a port and city has had a long history of administrative independence of the surrounding county; as far back as the reign of King John the town and its port were removed from the writ of the king's sheriff in Hampshire and the rights of custom and toll were granted by the King to the burgesses of Southampton over the port of Southampton and the Port of Portsmouth; this tax farm was granted for an annual fee of £200 in the charter dated at Orival on 29 June 1199.
 The definition of the port of Southampton was apparently broader than today and embraced all of the area between Lymington and Langstone.
 The corporation had resident representatives in Newport, Lymington and Portsmouth.
 By a charter of Henry VI, granted on 9 March 1446/7 (25+26 Hen.
 VI, m.
 52), the mayor, bailiffs and burgesses of the towns and ports of Southampton and Portsmouth became a County incorporate and separate from Hampshire.
 The status of the town was changed by a later charter of Charles I by at once the formal separation from Portsmouth and the recognition of Southampton as a county.
 The formal title of the town became "The Town and County of the Town of Southampton".
 These charters and royal grants, of which there were many, also set out the governance and regulation of the town and port which remained the "constitution" of the town until the local government organisation of the later Victorian period when the Local Government Act 1888 set up county councils and county borough councils across England and Wales, including Southampton County Borough Council.
 Under this regime, "The Town and County of the Town of Southampton" became a county borough with responsibility for all aspects of local government.
 On 24 February 1964 Elizabeth II, by letters patent, granted the County Borough of Southampton the title of "City", so creating "The City and County of the City of Southampton".
 This did not, however, affect its composition or powers.

 The city has undergone many changes to its governance over the centuries and once again became administratively independent from Hampshire County as it was made into a unitary authority in a local government reorganisation on 1 April 1997, a result of the Local Government Act 1992.
 The district remains part of the Hampshire ceremonial county.

-Southampton City Council consists of 51 councillors, 3 for each of the 17 wards.
-Council elections are held in early May for one third of the seats (one councillor for each ward), elected for a four-year term, so there are elections three years out of four.
-The Labour Party has held overall control since 2022; after the 2023 council elections the composition of the council is: